-2. Increase the number female turkeys, waterfowl, and pheasants that have clutches.
-This project will be cancelled or altered once there are two consecutive three year averages where: The average hen turkey successfully raises 3 polts.
-Area biologists believe waterfowl no longer need predator removal.
+Anticipated Results successful raise clutches.
+2. Increase the number female turkeys, waterfowl, and pheasants that have clutches. erationes.
+This project will be cancelled or altered once there are two consecutive three-year averages where: The average hen turkey successfully raises 3 poults.
 Area biologists believe pheasants no longer need predator removal.
-Staff Comment Area managers have noticed a substantial increase in waterfowl nest success and an increase in clutch size since the inception of project 43.
-Project Direction Fund Project 43 through FY 2021.
+Staff Area managers have noticed a substantial increase in waterfowl nest success and Comment an increase in clutch size since the inception of project 43.
+Project Fund Project 43.
+Direction